 That’s when I talk with them about the importance of decomposition!
 Synthesis is the process of putting things together.
 Decomposition is the processes of taking things apart.
 Without decomposition, nothing that is synthesized (put together) would ever get taken apart and the by-products of life (including dead bodies and excrement) would remain whole and would never release the nutrients they contain back into the soil.

 The easiest way to compost at home is to keep a 5-gallon bucket with a lid under your sink.
 Put all of your plant-based kitchen scrapes in the bucket: coffee grinds, banana peels, and vegetable left overs that went bad in the back of your fridge all make great additions to your compost collection.
 This can include egg-shells but no other animal-based scraps.
 I’ll talk about more sophisticated ways of process those scraps including building a backyard compost bin, vermiculture (worm composting) and sheet-mulching in future tips.
-But, the easiest thing to do with your compost is to dig a hole in your yard and just burry it and let nature take its course.
+But, one of the the easiest thing to do with your compost is to dig a hole in your yard and just burry it and let nature take its course.
 If you have plans to do a garden, burry your compost under where you plan to garden.

 This is not the fastest way to get useable soil from your compost but it does reduce waste, obtain a yield and close a loop!
 Make sure to engage your kids in the process including checking on the status of your last buried waste whenever you bury new scraps.
 Ask them to predict what they’ll see before you start digging and to describe what they see and smell and to explain what they think is happening after you’ve uncovered your buried treasure.